davekilian/davekilian.github.com/_posts/2015-11-25-best-practices.markdown

 >
 > The tool would replace the literal with a constant like this:
 >
->     __http_colon_slash_slash_www_dot_example_dot_com__
+>     __http_colon_fwdslash_fwdslash_www_period_example_period_com__
 >
-> Sure the generated name is just a harder-to-read version of the original value.
-> But what's truly awesome is, if the underlying value is ever changed, then the constant also needs to be changed, and all references need to be fixed!
+> This is super neat because it violates both of our reasons for using constants:
 >
+> 1. **Use constants to assign a more descriptive name to an otherwise bizarre-looking value.**
+>    The automatically generated name is clearly harder to read than the plain value!
+>
+> 2. **Use constants to link all uses of a value to a single code location, to be tweaked later.**
+>    Since the name of the constant is a derivation of its value, if you change the value, you'd also need to rename the constant and fix all references.
+>    So you haven't saved yourself the trouble of sweeping the whole codebase for references.
+>
+> Really awesome stuff.
-> By the time I found this, the author of this tool was long gone, with no way of being contacted.
+> Unfortunately, by the time I found this, the author of this tool was several years gone, and had left no way of being contacted.
-> I still haven't the foggiest what they thought they were getting out of this arrangement.
+> This tool was clearly a lot of work, and I would have loved to understand what their logic was for building it.

 In summary, here are two bits of advice for using constants in your future code: